 This material comes in 4 foot by 8 foot (4’X8’) or 4 foot by 4 foot (4'X4') rigid insulation sheets in many different thicknesses/R-Values.
-Typical R-Value is a little over R-6 per inch of thickness.
+Typical R-Value is about R-6 per inch of thickness.
 It has 15-25% better insulation R-value per inch thickness than expanded/extruded polystyrene or other similar materials found at the big-box home improvement stores.
-(See the Product/Pricing Info page for more details).
+And unlike Polystyrene or Polyurethane, which are "thermoplastic" materials, Polyisocyanurate is a "thermoset" product that will not soften or melt at elevated temperatures - a significant advantage for flame spread performance in a fire (See HERE for more details).

-If you don’t find the exact thickness material you want, the same R-Value is achieved by using multiple layers of thinner sheets.
-And the cost is exactly the same since the material is priced by the cubic foot- not square footage.
-So, for example, you want to fill the 3.5” void between 2X4 wall studs, you can stack two 1.5” sheets along with a ½” sheet to completely fill that 3.5” cavity while having a R-23 insulation value- the same as a single 3.5" sheet would provide.
+If you don’t find the exact thickness you want, the same R-Value is achieved using multiple layers of thinner sheets.
+And the cost will be the same since the material is priced by the cubic foot- not square footage.
+IE: if you need 5" thickness of insulation you can stack two 2.5” sheets and achieve the same R-Value as a single 5” sheet would provide and the cost is the same as using a single 5" sheet.

 As with most insulation materials, this material IS NOT FIREPROOF and thus must be transported, stored, handled, and installed using proper safety measures.
 See Warranty Disclaimer page for more information on safety and building code requirements.

-Material may be purchased by the sheet, by the bunk, or by the truckload.
-A "bunk" is a cubic volume bundle of material that measures 4'x4'x8' in size.
+Most material is sold by the bunk.
+A "bunk" is a bundle of material that measures 4'x4'x8' in size.
 The number of sheets in a bunk is determined by the sheet thickness.
-Since a bunk should be 48" (4') in height, only enough sheets are stacked up to get as close to that height - rounding as needed.
-Thus a bunk of 1" sheets would be stacked 48 sheets high.
-Please see Product/Pricing Info page for price breaks/quantity discounts.
-But no matter how much you purchase, the price-per-sheet will be less than half of what the home improvement stores charge for similar products.
+Since a bunk should be 48" (4') in height, only enough sheets are stacked up to get as close to that height - rounding down as needed.
+Thus a bunk of 1" sheets would consist of 48 sheets, while a bunk of 2" material would have 24 sheets.
+Please see Product/Pricing Info page for details.
+But no matter how much you purchase, the price-per-sheet will be far less than what the home improvement stores charge for equivalent products.

-“SECONDS” are sheets that were pulled from the production line by the Quality Assurance inspectors for irregularities such as cosmetic defects, interior/edge pockets and/or voids, irregular or rough edges, out-of-tolerance dimensions/density, etc. Typically, only the ½ inch material might have pockets or voids that could materially affect the insulating value of the sheet (See PICTURE GALLERY page).
-SECONDS bunks are not wrapped or packaged in bags as the OVERRUN material is.
+SECONDS are sheets that were pulled from the production line by the Quality Assurance inspectors for visible irregularities such as cosmetic defects, interior/edge pockets and/or voids, irregular or rough edges, out-of-tolerance dimensions, etc. SECONDS bunks are not packaged in bags as the OVERRUN material is.